curious-machines/gp-data-transformer/docs/guide.md

 # Types

 Transforms, pattern matchers, and generators can be run by themselves, but this limits you to single transformations.
-In order define the shape of your data, you need to define a type.
+In order define the shape of your data, you likely need to define a type.
 Types allow you to perform multiple transformations and collect those results into arrays and objects.
+They also extend the semantics of how patterns and transforms are used.

 ## Primitive Types